Keith David: Personal life

-He has married twice.
-He has one son from his first marriage and two daughters from his second marriage.
+He has been married twice and has a son from his first marriage and two daughters from his second marriage.

 When asked in an interview on his narration work of The Bible if he was a religious man, he said: "I'm not a religious man.
 I'm a man of spirit.
 Religion can get political.
 I believe in God and spirit.
 I believe in church.
 I've been baptized.
 I've gone to Catholic, Baptist, Episcopal and Church of God in Christ."
+In the same interview, he credited his success to God's grace and said his favorite scripture is Psalm 116.

 During a live Twitter Q&A in 2017, David listed Dr. Facilier, Spawn, and Goliath as his three favorite voice roles.

+In April 2023, David endorsed author Marianne Williamson in the 2024 Democratic presidential primaries.